Blastfighter directed by Lamberto Bava 1984

 This film has a lot to recommend itself.
 Aristide Massaccei’s (Joe D’Amato’s) camerawork (say what you will about his direction, he knew his way around a camera), an Ennio Morricone score, excellent cinematography, just to re-state the point, Fabio Testi in god-mode, a plot that gradually unfolds and is totally unknowable, and an ending that can’t be predicted.

+The performances are all you’d expect from a giallo; heightened register, heightened delivery, excessive violence and black leather gloves.
+It’s all good.
 It sort of struck me at a later point how intrusive the whole Catholic milieu was and yet intrinsic to the intended audience, given that England is a predominantly Protestant country, but there’s those wacky Catholic Italians for you.

 Very kind thank you to Mr Intolerance for the excellent review.